 First, update GPIO library

 Nivida had already provided a GPIO library and what amazing is it has the same API for RPi.GPIO.
 So almost nothing needs to be changed to port RPi library to Jetson Nano.
 Follow the instructions from Nivida GitHub to install the library and you can test the GPIO too.
+Remember to set the gpio group for the user as well.

 Second, install the PCA9685 servo library for controlling the steering and throttle